netfrccomms/.github/profile/README.md

 We are located in:
 - 🇰🇷 DigitalAsset Gasan
-- 🇺🇸 Telehouse Teleport Center - New York
+- 🇺🇸 Telehouse Teleport Center - New York (HIPAA Compatible)
 - 🇳🇱 Qupra Datacenter

 For more information, check [here](https://lg.netfracture.com/).